-When in Vancity you have to eat the local seafood, and Blue Water Cafe is the restaurant to go to for the freshest and best dishes.
+When in visiting Vancouver it is a must to enjoy their local seafood, and Blue Water Cafe is the restaurant to go to for the freshest and best dishes.
 The outside patio seemed small when we walked by, but once we entered the restaurant we saw how far reaching it truly was.
-We ate some of the freshest sustainable seafood that Vancouver has to offer from Dungeness crab to salmon to lobster.
+We ate some of the freshest sustainable seafood that Vancouver has to offer from Dungeness crab to salmon and lobster.
 The appetisers were beyond creative, whilst the mains were classically done favourites.
 The server was attentive and he even organised for the sommelier to come and speak to us about which wine would pair best with our meal.
 They were rated 78th in Canada and 14th in British Columbia on the Canada's 100 Best Restaurants 2017 list.
-It has also won the 'best seafood' category in Vanmag's 2016 & 2017 Restaurant Awards.
+It has also won the 'best seafood' category in Vancouver magazine’s 2016 & 2017 Restaurant Awards.

 3106 Cambie St., Vancouver

 Assume you know nothing about Indian food until you have eaten at a Vikram Vij restaurant.
 Our foodie friends from Squamish told us that we had to make this a priority.
-It doesn't hurt that it won 2nd in the 'best Indian' category in the Vanmag 2017 Restaurant Awards and is #26 in Canada and #4 in British Columbia on Canada's 100 Best Restaurants 2017 list.
-Vikram is beloved in Vancouver and rumour has it that if he's at the restaurant he will stop by your table to check in.
-The food is mind-blowingly delicious, the servers were attentive and surprisingly all of the cooks are women.
-It may be just outside of the downtown area, but the unique flavour combinations are worth the drive.
+It doesn't hurt that it won 2nd in the 'best Indian' category in the Vancouver Magazine’s 2017 Restaurant Awards and is #26 in Canada and #4 in British Columbia on Canada's 100 Best Restaurants 2017 list.
+Vikram is beloved in Vancouver and rumour has it that if he's at the restaurant he will stop by your table to say hi.
+The food is mind-blowingly delicious, the servers were on the ball and surprisingly (to me at least) all of the cooks are women.
+It may be outside of the downtown area, but the out of this world flavour combinations are worth the drive.

 1333 Robson St., Vancouver

 There is some pretty authentic Asian cuisine in Vancouver, so it was decided that we had to have some ramen on our trip.
-Tommy absolutely loves it and I have never had it before so we went for it.
+Tommy absolutely loves it and I had never had it before, so we randomly scoped it out on Google.
 We stumbled upon Danbo Ramen while walking along Robson St. and after verifying that they had a high rating online we decided to go in.
-This was definitely not ramen you got in a styrofoam cup, but a rich and intensely flavourful broth with pork, scallions and any additional toppings you wanted.
-I'm not really a believer of egg in soups so I opted for my favourite food item, mushrooms!
-You can also customise your ramen further by choosing your noodle thickness and firmness.
-The staff recommended that we order another batch of noodles when our broth was half empty so that we could finish off every last drop.
-Slurping recommended!
+This was definitely not the ramen you ate out of a styrofoam cup in university, but a rich and intensely flavourful broth with pork, scallions and any additional toppings you wanted.
+I'm not really a believer of egg in soups so I opted for my favourite food item instead - mushrooms!
+I learned that at a real ramen spot you should be able to customize your ramen by choosing the noodle thickness and firmness, and the staff recommended that we should order another batch of noodles when our broth was half empty to enjoy every last drop.
+Also slurping is encouraged!

 Check website for multiple locations

-Japadog is another popular gem that will challenge everything you know about food.
-Hear me out.
+Japadog is another popular gem that will challenge everything you think you know about food.
 This is a Japanese-style hot dog truck/cart moving around 6 locations in Vancouver (plus 1 restaurant).
 This may have been the quirkiest restaurant I had ever heard of, but we just had no time to find one.
-Luckily as we headed to the airport to leave we happened to find a Japadog cart across from the terminal and I knew this had to be our last taste of Vancouver.
-We kept it simple by going for the signature dog which is the Kurobuta Terimayo; a korobuta pork hot dog topped with teriyaki sauce, Japanese mayo, fried onions & seaweed.
-I say simple because you have not seen the other crazy creations.
-You definitely need to be open-minded to eat one of these out-of-the-box, delicious dogs.
+Luckily as we headed to the airport to catch our flight we happened to see a Japadog cart across from the terminal and I knew this had to be our last taste of Vancouver.
+We kept it simple by going for the signature dog which is the Kurobuta Terimayo - a korobuta pork hot dog topped with teriyaki sauce, Japanese mayo, fried onions & seaweed.
+I say simple because the other options were even more extreme.
+You definitely need to be open-minded when eating one of these out-of-the-box, delicious dogs.

 70002 Squamish Valley Rd., Squamish